oneapi-src/oneVPL-cpu/README.md

 ---

+**NOTE**
+- While the oneVPL GPU implementations are fully functional, the CPU implementation is currently for reference only and not intended to be competitive in terms of performance or features.
-**NOTE** Use of this implementation requires installation of the loader provided as part of the [oneVPL base repository](https://github.com/oneapi-src/oneVPL).
+- Use of this implementation requires installation of the loader provided as part of the [oneVPL base repository](https://github.com/oneapi-src/oneVPL).

 ---